Wilde, Buenos Aires: Scottish National Antarctic Expedition

-In late 1903, crew members of the Scottish National Antarctic Expedition were hosted at the summer residence of Dr. W. G. Davis.
+In late 1903, crew members of the Scottish National Antarctic Expedition were hosted at the summer residence of W. G. Davis.
 Their ship, the Scotia, had run aground on the Rio de la Plata estuary, and was stuck for several days before it floated free and was assisted into the port of Buenos Aires by a tugboat on December 24, 1903.